Homemade Potstickers

 • In a large mixing bowl, combine the ground beef, pork, cabbage, carrot, onion, garlic, egg, black pepper, soy sauce, and sesame oil.
 Using your hands, gently mix everything together.

 • Place a scant tablespoon of filling into the center of the wrapper.
 Dab your finger in warm water and drag it across two edges of the wrapper.
 Fold over and press to seal.
-Then, using a fork, crimp the edge so that the wrapper really sticks together (this is a quick method that eliminates the need to pleat the edges).
+Then, using a fork, crimp the edge so the wrapper really sticks together (this is a quick method that eliminates the need to pleat the edges).
 Repeat with remaining ingredients.

-• Once the oil is hot add the prepared potstickers.
+• Once the oil is hot, add the prepared potstickers.
 Fry both sides until brown.

 • Once cooked on both sides, add the water, soy sauce, and sesame oil to the pan.
 Cover and reduce heat to medium-low.
 Steam for about 5 minutes.